 6303 SELECTED TOPICS FOR GRADUATE STUDENTS IN HISTORY Examination of a specified topic in American, European, African, Asian, or Latin American history.
 (This course can be repeated for credit and may be counted as either United States or World History.)
 On demand.

-6323 COLONIAL AND REVOLUTIONARY AMERICA, 1492-1789 Principal interpretive problems of the Colonial and Revolutionary eras.
+6323 COLONIAL AND REVOLUTIONARY AMERICA, 1759-1815

+Principal interpretive problems of the Revolutionary, Confederation, Federal, and Jeffersonian eras.
 On demand.

 6324 NINETEENTH-CENTURY AMERICA The changing nature of American life and era of Jefferson to the dawn of the American century.
 On demand.

 6325 TWENTIETH-CENTURY AMERICA The complexities and strains in American society associated with the rise to political, economic, and military power in the global community.
 On demand.

-6340 THE CONTEMPORARY WORLD An intensive examination of post-war Europe.
+6340 THE CONTEMPORARY WORLD An intensive examination of postwar Europe.
 On demand.
 6341 STUDIES IN MEDIEVAL HISTORY, 450-1450 The complexities of a developing European society as it goes through the processes of economic development, urbanization, social and political stress, and intellectual formation.
 On demand.

 6342 STUDIES IN EARLY MODERN EUROPE, 1450-1789 Europe from the Renaissance to the fall of the Ancient Regime with attention paid to political, social, and intellectual themes.
 On demand.

 6345 STUDIES IN MODERN EUROPE Development of modern Europe with an emphasis on the world wars, failure of peace conferences, and the rise of the dictators.
 On demand.
-6350 SELECTED GRADUATE STUDIES IN AFRICAN AND ISLAMIC HISTORY This course is intended for graduate students who wish to pursue more advanced and specialized studies in African and/or Islamic History.
-The course will be conducted as a research seminar.
-Hence, students will be expected to select a topic mutually agreed upon by themselves and the professor and to work independently, under the professor's tutelage, in researching and writing a final paper of publishable quality.

 6397 INDEPENDENT STUDY IN AMERICAN HISTORY On demand.